Which are the best ski resorts in Italy? To learn more and why we recommend them, read the following article.

 Best for freestyle skiing and snowboarding

 Italy was not a popular destination for freestyle skiing for many years.
 However, this trend has been reversed in recent times.
 One can witness this as soon as they look at the Mottolino Snowpark on the eastern side of Livigno’s ski area.
 The park is situated above a high mountain pass.
-Additionally, it has around 60 features of varying difficulty levels, suitable for beginners and experts.
+Additionally, it has around 60 features of varying difficulty levels, making it suitable for beginners and experts.
 The three mighty jumps in the park are only open to experts.
 Across the valley at the Beach in the Carosello sector, more features such as kickers, rails, and pyramid walls exist.
 Together, the two parks create a fun-loving and unpretentious atmosphere for resort-goers.
 It is no surprise that Livigno has been selected to host the freestyle events in the 2026 Winter Olympics.

 Italy’s ski resorts are known for being family-friendly, and nearly everywhere, you’ll find beginner hills with child-accessible lifts.
 Some resorts stand out for going the extra mile to make everyone feel welcome, as some of the Best ski resorts in Italy are listed above.